 Creating a generation 2 VM

 windowsserver-gen2preview offer contains Windows generation 2 images only.
-This avoids confusion with regards to generation 1 vs generation 2 images.
-To create generation 2 VMs, select Images from this offer and follow the standard VM creation process.
+This packaging avoids confusion between generation 1 and generation 2 images.
+To create a generation 2 VM, select Images from this offer and follow the standard process to create the VM.

-Currently, the following Windows generation 2 images are published in the Azure Marketplace:
+Currently, Marketplace offers the following Windows generation 2 images:

-See the capabilities section for a list of supported marketplace images as we will continue adding additional images that support Generation 2.
+See the Features and capabilities section for a current list of supported Marketplace images.

 Managed image or managed disk

-Generation 2 VMs can be created from managed image or managed disk in the same way you would create a generation 1 VM.
+You can create a generation 2 VM from a managed image or managed disk in the same way you would create a generation 1 VM.